 Workshops offer Gathering adults and high school participants the opportunity to be immersed in a topic with other interested Friends.
 Friends stay in the same workshop throughout the week, forming a small community within the Gathering.
-Each workshop meets from 9:15 to 12:00 noon every weekday.
+Each workshop meets from 9:00 to 11:45AM, Monday-Friday during Gathering.
 Most workshops include daily worship or worship sharing.

 - If I register early, will I be guaranteed my first workshop choice?
 (Short answer: No)

-2017 Workshop Descriptions
+2019 Workshop Descriptions

 Click on the workshop title to read a detailed description.
 Use the filter tools to display workshop by audience type (age group), or by keyword.
 Workshops marked with * are for different levels of experience - learn more about anti-racism workshop levels.
 Workshops leaders will be adding more details to their workshop pages over the winter.
 You can sign up on the Gathering email list to be notified when the expanded descriptions are available.